 - Larry and Precious have green scleras, Billie has blue scleras, and Romy and Snowball have pink scleras.

-- That one white rabbit from "Of Nice and Men" with a black spot on its back has blue scleras, while the all-white rabbits from the same cartoon have red scleras.
+- The one white rabbit from "Of Nice and Men" with a black spot on its back has blue scleras, while the all-white rabbits from the same cartoon have red scleras.

 - Tom from Tom and Jerry has green irises and yellow scleras.